SpongePowered/SpongeDocs/source/workspace/ide/netbeans.rst

 **To import the Sponge API as a dependency:**

 * Open ``common.gradle`` under the ``Projects`` tab.
-* Manually add the official Sponge API Maven artifact as a dependency.
+* Manually add the :doc:`official Sponge API Maven artifact <../../workspace/artifact>` as a dependency.
 An example can be found on the aforementioned Artifacts article.
 * Right-click your primary project node under the **Projects** tab, and click ``Reload Project``.

 Maven